zhaitongqing233/Backdoor-attack-against-speaker-verification/README.md

 ```
 A cluster_results.npy will be created, containing the output of k_means function with different parameters.

-# Generating the poisoned training set
+# Generating the Poisoned Training Set

 To generate the poisoned Mel training set based on key values in config.yaml, run:
 ```